swerner/screenshot_foo/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Thanks

+### Jeff Kreeftmeijer
+For the code samples in: http://jeffkreeftmeijer.com/2011/comparing-images-and-creating-image-diffs/